sprtd/rake-scam-token-forta-detection-bot/README.md

     - rakedFee: total fee taken by scam token contract
     - rakedFeePercentage: percentage of the fee raked in by the scam token contract
     - anomalyScore: total finding count divided by total unique rake token addresses captured
+    - deployer: address of the rake token deployer
+    - rakeTokenDeployTxHash: transaction hash of the deployed rake token

 ## Test Data